christianacca/web-api-starter/docs/deploy-app.md

 ## Deploying infrastructure using CI/CD

+> [!Tip]
-> [!Tip] to discover the configuration values used during deployment run: `./tools/infrastructure/get-product-conventions.ps1`
+> To discover the configuration values used during deployment run: `./tools/infrastructure/get-product-conventions.ps1`

 1. Trigger build by _either_:
    * Touching any file in tools/infrastructure on the `master` branch (via a PR)